 “If it ain’t broke, don’t fix it.”

 The “if it ain’t broke, don’t fix” mentality is becoming less relevant in these heady days of SaaS.
-In a mature business, this mindset may begin to feel a like a barrier to progress.
+In a mature business, set in their legacy ways, this mindset may begin to feel like a barrier to progress.
 Some may respond; “Well we’ve used the same system since those halcyon days of Windows 98 yore and it is still working…”

 That said, once all support for your system ended years ago, you might also be starting to get the feeling that any time soon an update to your computer will be like a stake through the heart of your once beloved software.

 “It ain’t broke, but it might be after the next Windows Update.”

 You find that you start to get a little panicky whenever it’s slow to open or save something.
 And by degrees, you develop a facial tic and a nervous digit that drums on the desk; one that seemingly you alone are oblivious to; although, you do become increasingly aware of annoying drumming from your colleagues – most of whom appear to also have facial tics.
 Churlish jokes in the office about the app are already commonplace and when someone new starts, you feel more than a little embarrassed when showing them around the application; it’s teeny tiny windows on your epic 4K monitor looking suddenly quite comical.
 Why are they pointing and sniggering?
 Oh, they’re not, you just imagined it…

 “But not changing has saved my business a lot of money over the years”